LL.B. [Law and Economics] (Keele University, UK)

 Dr. Whitehurst was the project lead for Spinal Cord Injury & Secondary Complications: A Mixed-Methods Evaluation of Preference-based Instruments (Rick Hansen Institute – Translation Research Program), with ICORD researcher Dr. Marcel Dvorak and Dr. Vanessa Noonan (Rick Hansen Institute) as the co-applicants.
 The major findings from this project are described in the section below.

 He is a co-applicant with ICORD Researcher Dr. Andrei Krassioukov on the CIHR Team Grant: Improved Cardiovascular Outcomes for Chronic Spinal Cord Injury, which is currently ongoing.
-Dr. Whitehurst is also the Principal Investigator on an ICORD Seed Grant with Drs.
+Dr. Whitehurst is also on an ICORD Seed Grant with Drs.
 John Kramer and Jacquelyn Cragg.

 ‘Short Form’ health surveys – such as the SF-36 and SF-12 – are widely used in medical research.
 SCI is no exception, despite oft-cited concerns regarding measurement properties for populations with physical impairment.
 Dr. Whitehurst’s findings suggest that although standardized Short Form health surveys are common within SCI research, attempts to add, delete, or modify items have resulted in a number of variants, often with minimal supportive psychometric evidence.